mongodb/docs-c/source/docs-libmongoc/api/mongoc_uri_t.rst

                                                                              * nearest
 MONGOC_URI_READPREFERENCETAGS              readpreferencetags                A representation of a tag set.
 See also :ref:`mongoc-read-prefs-tag-sets`.
 MONGOC_URI_LOCALTHRESHOLDMS                localthresholdms                  How far to distribute queries, beyond the server with the fastest round-trip time.
 By default, only servers within 15ms of the fastest round-trip time receive queries.
-MONGOC_URI_MAXSTALENESSSECONDS             maxstalenessseconds               The maximum replication lag, in wall clock time, that a secondary can suffer and still be eligible.
+MONGOC_URI_MAXSTALENESSSECONDS             /mongoc_uri_t/maxstalenessseconds               The maximum replication lag, in wall clock time, that a secondary can suffer and still be eligible.
 The smallest allowed value for maxStalenessSeconds is 90 seconds.
 ========================================== ================================= =======================================================================================================================================================================

 .. note::